empitwa/full-stack-assignment/README.md

 ...and a backend application using this template URL:

 - https://replit.com/github/empitwa/assignment-backend \
   (The program entry point must be set to `main.py`.
-Be sure to set the correct entry point when prompted during the repl creation process.
+Be sure to set it as the entry point when prompted during the repl creation process.
+If any packages are missing, run `poetry install` in your shell envronment to install them.
 If things go wrong, you can recreate your repl environment.)

 Create the application environments using the templates at the above URLs.